shlomnissan/gl3x/docs/main.md

 #### CMake Presets

-To streamline the build process, Gleam provides a set of [CMake presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) with common configurations:
+To streamline the build process, GL3X provides a set of [CMake presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) with common configurations:

 - `dev-debug` – Debug build with all features enabled.
 - `dev-release` – Optimized build with tools and examples.